smileboywtu/python-startup/static/demo/rs232-protocol.md

 our example base on this protocol use 115200, 8 bit, No-check.

-# Package A Sensor Data
+# Pack A Sensor Data

 suppose we get a camera, after we collect image data, we have to transform to a embedded system use program-1 to process the camera data.